The Story

 Early aviation chapter

-“Turns out the job description for flying — navigate complex systems, read instruments under pressure, make decisions with zero margin for error — is also the job description for building AI.”
+"Turns out the job description for flying: navigate complex systems, read instruments under pressure, make decisions with zero margin for error.
+It's also the job description for building AI."

 Flight Training